1976 United States presidential election: Results

 Despite his campaign's blunders, President Ford managed to close the remaining gap in the polls, and by election day, the race was judged to be even.
 It took most of that night and the following morning to determine the winner.
 It was not until 3:30 am EST that NBC was able to declare that Carter had carried Mississippi and had thus accumulated more than the 270 electoral votes needed to win.
 Seconds later, ABC also declared Carter the winner, based on projections for Carter in Wisconsin and Hawaii, while CBS announced Carter's victory at 3:45 am.
 Carter defeated Ford by two percentage points in the national popular vote.

 The electoral vote was the closest since 1916; Carter carried 23 states, with 297 electoral votes, while Ford won 27 states, with 240 electoral votes (one elector, future state Senator Mike Padden from Washington state, pledged to Ford, voted for Reagan).
 Carter's victory came primarily from his near-sweep of the South (he lost only Virginia and Oklahoma), and his narrow victories in large Northern states such as New York, Ohio, and Pennsylvania.
 Ford did well in the West, carrying every state in that region, except for Hawaii.
 The most tightly contested state in the election was Oregon, which Ford won by under 2,000 votes.

 By percentage of the vote, the states that secured Carter's victory were Wisconsin (1.68% margin) and Ohio (.27% margin).
 Had Ford won these states and all other states he carried, he would have won the presidency.
 The 27 states he won were, and still are, the most states ever carried by a losing candidate for president.
-Had Ford won the election, the provisions of the 22nd Amendment would have disqualified him from running in 1980, as he served more than two years of Nixon's second term.
+Had Ford won the election, the provisions of the 22nd Amendment would have disqualified him from running again, as he served more than two years of Nixon's second term.